 L4S Publications

-Link4Skills is producing a range of publications for different audiences.
-These include country profiles, a handbook on good practices, and a working policy brief.
-We also have books in the pipeline, including a “Fair Skills Flow Manifesto”.
-Subscribe to our Newsletter to stay informed of our latest outputs.
+Link4Skills is producing a wide range of publications for different audiences.
+These include working papers, country profiles, a handbook on good practices, and a policy brief.
+We have multiple books in the pipeline, including a “Fair Skills Flow Manifesto”.
+Keep up with our outputs and events on LinkedIn or through our Newsletter

 Policy Brief